 Selling or closing are not the only options if you choose to leave your business.
-A succession plan looks at who’ll take over from you when you leave or step back from your business.
+Whether you run a business as a sole trader, partnership or company, a succession plan looks at who’ll take over once you’re gone.

 You’ve built up your business and now you’re ready to move on — maybe into another venture or into retirement.